top of page

 Over time, this can lead to:

-• Burnout and resentment
+• Burnout and resentment.

-• Feeling invisible in relationships
+• Feeling invisible or that you don't matter in relationships.

-• Difficulty knowing what you actually want
+• Difficulty in knowing what you actually want.

-• Suppressing anger until it explodes
+• Suppressing anger until it explodes.

 In trauma-focused therapy, you can learn to:

-• Set boundaries without guilt or fear
+• Set boundaries without guilt or fear.

-• Speak up calmly and clearly
+• Speak with calmness and clarity.

-• Prioritize your needs without feeling selfish
+• Prioritize your needs without feeling selfish or guilty.

-• Experience mutual, balanced relationships
+• Experience healthy relationships with mutual respect.

-Healthy boundaries don’t push people away — they create safety.
+Healthy boundaries don’t push people away; they create safety.

 Low Self-Worth, Self-Doubt, and Feeling “Not Enough”